 5. Blue Ski Lager — Epic Brewing

-Like a perfect bluebird snow day in a glass, this refreshing Colorado Rockies lager with a German pilsner malt backbone from Epic Brewing is a winter must-drink.
+Like a bright, bluebird snow day in a glass, this refreshing Colorado Rockies lager with a German pilsner malt backbone from Epic Brewing in River North is a winter must-drink.
 The subtle malt flavor is balanced with spicy, herbal noble hops and finishes crisp and clean.

 8. Isolation Ale — Odell Brewing Company

-This sweet caramel ale from Odell Brewing is balanced by a crisp hop finish, making it an excellent choice for those chilly winter nights.
+This sweet caramel winter warmer from Odell Brewing in RiNo is imbued with premium malts imported from England and balanced by a crisp hop finish, making it an excellent choice for those chilly winter nights.

 9. Accumulation White IPA — New Belgium Brewing Company